See: on-page navigation

 A good place to seek high quality content to validate what you are saying (with an outbound link from your page) is Google Scholar.
 For more, see an outstanding article by Yoast that will give you added search intent information.
 Use The Google Keyword Planner and Google Trends.
 This is how Microsoft Bing defines keyword research:

 (…) Keyword research is the fundamental first step for content creators when deciding what content to create.
 Performing keyword research allows you to check the phrases and keywords that searchers are querying for and their corresponding search volumes.
 Higher the search volume means more people looking for information on that topic and hence creating content on that topic is a good way to attract traffic to your site. (…)

 If you are going to have your brand / client’s brand featured in a quality site then provide to the webmaster of that site an infographic.
 Include within the embed markup code a link going from your focus anchor text to your site.

-For a PDF file you may want to make a header section to to allow for a navigation menu taking PDF viewers to the home page page of your website.
+For a PDF file make a header section to allow for a navigation menu taking PDF viewers to the home page page of your website.

 In 2021, a search engine’s trust for a web page is based much more on the content provided than on the number of inbound links.

 This page would not be complete without some security suggestions:

 There is no doubt that making a site in HTML with a good hosting provider is the best security you can have.
 Once you start to add a content management system (CMS) and plugins you open the server to possible problems.

 Between a content management system and a site made with HTML pages, the choice is based on the purpose and size of the site planned and IF your CMS is needed for a blog format.
 The “default” use of a CMS is not wise.
 Your template can be made in HTML with Dreamweaver or another tool to tweak it.
 Using a CMS means that you must focus on firewall plugin options and security as well as the loading of too many scripts (which could slow down a site in mobile view).